epfl-ada/ada-2022-project-talesof1001datapoints/README.md

-# Representation on screen and its impact on a film's appreciation
+# Representativity on screen and its impact on a film's appreciation

 ___ ___